nqtri/data-cleaning/README.md

 # German Ebay Car Sales
 # Courtesy of Dataquest Team
-3rd Guided Project on Dataquest: Exploring Ebay Car Sales Data
+3rd Guided Project on Dataquest: Exploring Ebay Car Sales Data.

+<b>In this project, I am exposed to NumPy and pandes libraries as well as working with techniques to clean and transform data.</b>

 There is one file: